 No single-action, synthetic drug can come close to matching what the right foods and regular exercise can do for every body system.
 In fact, when it comes to whole-body health, it’s amazing what easy lifestyle practices can do to help you heal and reach your full health potential.

-This is why the Save Our Bones Program includes an extensive list of Foundation Foods, so you can put together the optimal nutrition plan for your bones.
+This is why the Osteoporosis Reversal Program includes an extensive list of Foundation Foods, so you can put together the optimal nutrition plan for your bones.
 The Program breaks down bone-building Foundation Supplements – key nutrients for rejuvenating and maintaining bone integrity – and outlines exactly which Foundation Foods contain those nutrients.